DaveSkender/Stock.Indicators/indicators/PivotPoints/README.md

 ### Minimum history requirements

 You must supply at least `2` windows of `history`.
-For example, if you specify a `Week` window size, you need at least 14 days of `history`.
+For example, if you specify a `Week` window size, you need at least 14 calendar days of `history`.

 ### PeriodSize options (for windowSize)